Charlotte’s Web Novel Study Unit with Printable Activities

 Vocabulary flip book to go with Charlotte's Web Novel Study Unit gives students an easy, effective way to learn new vocabulary from this engaging classic.
 With lots of options for use, you can have students record a definition, draw a representation of the word, or even create a list of synonyms and antonyms.

-How to purchase the Charlotte’s Web novel study
+How long does a Charlotte’s Web novel study take?

 Leave a Reply